DCalhas/feedback_segmentation/README.md

-# Feedback segmentation
+# Feedback in Segmentation

-This is the github repository referent to the paper [Feedback Emerges in Noisy and Few-Shot Environments](https://en.wikipedia.org/wiki/HTTP_404).
+This is the github repository referent to the paper [Feedback Generalizes Better and Enhances Robustness](https://en.wikipedia.org/wiki/HTTP_404).
 If you're having trouble running the code, please open an issue.

 ## Setup